-As the daughter of a career Naval officer, I have always had a soft spot for those who ‘choose to serve'; be it military, police, firefighter, etc… As a result, every anniversary of 9/11 when I am reminded of the incredibly brave servants who raced in to the buildings while everyone else was trying to get out, I am humbled my their selfless acts…they show up everyday hoping to ‘be the good.'
+As the daughter of a career Naval officer, I have always had a soft spot for those who ‘choose to serve’; be it military, police, firefighter, etc… As a result, every anniversary of 9/11 when I am reminded of the incredibly brave servants who raced into the buildings while everyone else was trying to get out, I am humbled by their selfless acts…they show up every day hoping to ‘be the good.’

 I decided to channel my emotion and started to take some sort of food gift to my local fire station just to say ‘Thanks…I appreciate you.’
 Some years, when I had my act together I baked treats and other years I picked up several dozen doughnuts and a container of coffee from Dunkin Donuts.